-5 tips to get most out of your Ayurveda therapies
+5 tips to get most out of your Ayurveda therapy

 From patient’s perspective massages and other therapies are pleasant and very relaxing.
 But from quantum perspective, these are cleansing and restoring the channels that bring healing signals into our cells.